aaron-grau/curic/ruby/readings/git-fix-authorship.md

 Follow these steps to rewrite your history so all commits have your name and email.

-1. **Save a ref to the current branch's HEAD**.
+1. **Create a backup branch.** That way, if something goes wrong, you can always get back to your original state.

     ```bash
-    git log -n 1 --pretty='%H' > /path/to/some_backup_file_not_in_your_repo.txt
+    git branch wrong-author
     ```

-    This serves as a backup since Git never actually deletes any commits.
-    But if you don't have a reference to it, it might as well have been deleted.
-If you need to get back to where you were, checkout this saved commit hash and then recreate your branch from it.

-    ```bash
-    git branch -D my-messed-up-branch
-    git checkout -b my-messed-up-branch PASTE_SAVED_COMMIT_HASH_HERE
-    ```

-    Seriously, any time you rewrite commits *for whatever reason*, be sure to save the old ref first!
+    Seriously, any time you rewrite commits **for any reason**, backup the branch first!

 2. Run this command in the Terminal from within your repo's root directory, *being sure to put your information in place of the placeholders*